Timeline: Saudi Aramco's winding road to an IPO

 Jan 6, 2016 - Saudi Arabia's Deputy Crown Prince Mohammed bin Salman mentioned his interest in selling off parts of Aramco to private investors in an interview here with The Economist magazine.

-Compiled by Pushkala Aripaka and Justin George Varghese in Bengaluru, and Tuqa Khalid in Dubai; editing by Edward Tobin, Carmel Crimmins and Jason Neely
+Compiled by Pushkala Aripaka and Justin George Varghese in Bengaluru, and Tuqa Khalid in Dubai; Editing by Carmel Crimmins, Jason Neely and Mark Potter